Skip to main content

 Sarcopenia, the age-related loss of muscle mass and strength, is significantly accelerated by low testosterone.
 Muscle tissue is metabolically active, and its decline not only reduces physical strength and function but also worsens metabolic health by providing fewer places for glucose to be stored.

 Peptide therapies, such as Sermorelin or Ipamorelin, are sometimes used to support musculoskeletal health.
-These peptides stimulate the body’s own production of growth hormone, which works synergistically with to promote the maintenance of lean body mass and support tissue repair.
+These peptides stimulate the body’s own production of growth hormone, which works synergistically with sex hormones to promote the maintenance of lean body mass and support tissue repair.

 Table 1 ∞ Comparative Symptoms of HPG Axis Dysfunction